Isolated North Korea a visitor draw, but sometimes literally a tourist trap

 While the country does not publish tourist numbers, travel agencies estimate as many as 6,000 Westerners visit the country every year, compared to just 700 a decade ago.
 Most are adventure-seekers curious about life behind the last slither of the iron curtain, and ignore critics who say their dollars are propping up a repressive regime.

-The vast majority of tourists to North Korea are from neighboring China, North Korea's main ally.
+The vast majority of tourists to North Korea are from neighbouring China, North Korea's main ally.

 "People are people," said Keith Ballard, an American tourist currently in North Korea.
 "I can take politics out of it.